Pictures and Prose

 Published in 2009, Toni and Slade’s book Peeny Butter Fudge was a highlight of Cheerios® Spoonful of Stories® tenth anniversary.
 A brilliant collaboration between General Mills and Simon & Schuster, the campaign included miniature versions of books in Cheerios® boxes.
 It’s estimated that over 60 million books were distributed through the program.
 While Morrison fans will appreciate the recipe in the back of Peeny Butter Fudge, some will be disappointed it’s not the recipe for Toni’s legendary carrot cake.

-An interview with Pascal Lemaître about his artistic process and his experience working with Toni and Slade on The Book of Mean People and the Who's Got Game? series.
+An exchange with Pascal Lemaître about his artistic process and his experience working with Toni and Slade on The Book of Mean People and the Who's Got Game? series.

 Meet the teacher who encouraged students in her third grade classroom to send letters (and artwork!) to Slade.